ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 {:tip}

 Some common uses for a duplicate volume:
-- **Disaster Recovery Testing**: Create a duplicate of your replica volume to verify that the data is intact and can be used if a disaster occurs, without interrupting the replication.
+- **Disaster Recovery Testing**.
+Create a duplicate of your replica volume to verify that the data is intact and can be used if a disaster occurs, without interrupting the replication.
-- **Golden Copy**: Use a storage volume as golden copy that you can create multiple instances from for various uses.
+- **Golden Copy**.
+Use a storage volume as golden copy that you can create multiple instances from for various uses.
-- **Data refreshes**: Create a copy of your production data to mount to your non-production environment for testing.
+- **Data refreshes**.
+Create a copy of your production data to mount to your non-production environment for testing.
-- **Restore from Snapshot**: Restore data on the original volume with specific files/date from a snapshot without overwriting the entire original volume with the snapshot restore function.
+- **Restore from Snapshot**.
+Restore data on the original volume with specific files and date from a snapshot without overwriting the entire original volume with the snapshot restore function.
-- **Development and Testing (dev/test)**: Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.
+- **Development and Testing (dev/test)**.
+Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.
-- **Storage Resize**: Create a volume with new size, IOPS rate or both without needing to move your data.
+- **Storage Resize**.
+Create a volume with new size, IOPS rate or both without needing to move your data.

 You can create a duplicate volume through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} in a couple of ways.